You Can Read the Alphabet — So Why Can't You Read a Single Sentence?

 What actually works: words swapped into pages you already read

 This is the idea behind Vocabo.
+If you can't live in the country, the next best thing is bringing the language into the world you already inhabit.
 It's a browser extension that replaces individual words on the pages you're already browsing with their equivalents in the language you're learning.

-Here's what that looks like in practice: You're reading an English article about cooking.
-The word “breakfast” gets replaced with ਨਾਸ਼ਤਾ right there in the sentence.
+Here's what that looks like in practice: You're reading an English article about wildlife.
+The word “animal” gets replaced with ਜਨਵਰ right there in the sentence.
 The surrounding English gives you full context, so you're never lost.
 You see the word, you absorb the shape, and you move on.
 No flashcard app.
 No study session.
-Just your normal browsing, with a few words swapped out.
+Just your normal browsing — the same passive exposure you'd get from living there, built into the web you already use.

 See how it works in under a minute watch the demo ▶

 Over days and weeks, something shifts.
 Words you used to sound out letter by letter start looking familiar.
-You see ਨਾਸ਼ਤਾ and your brain says “breakfast” without the decoding step.
+You see ਜਨਵਰ and your brain says “animal” without the decoding step.
 That's the pattern recognition kicking in — the same thing that makes English effortless for you.

 Stop deciphering.
 Start recognizing.